ossinova/oscardyremyhr.me/content/authors/admin/_index.md

 #email: ""
 ---

-Oscar Dyremyhr is a Inisghts & Data Consultant @ Capgemini.
+Oscar Dyremyhr is a Insights & Data Consultant @ Capgemini.
 He holds a MSc in Business Analytics from BI Norwegian Business School.
 A proactive, energetic, team-oriented and social person aiming to become a skilled data engineer/data analyst.

 Interests:
 - Data Engineering